parth-raiyani-tarktech/train-reservation-system/README.md

 Input: Rajkot Mumbai 2024-06-15 SL 6
 ```

-**The user wants to book tickets from Rajkot to Mumbai for the date 15th March 2023.
+**The user wants to book tickets from Rajkot to Mumbai for the date 15th June 2024.
 SL indicates Sleeper class.
 Total passengers: 6**

 The following symbols represent different class/coach types (in booking request), i.e. instead